March 9, 2022

 I tried to shake it off.
 But the longer these two helicopters continued to run their engines out of my line of sight, the worse the sharp anxiety and distress grew inside my chest.
 I was completely on edge and felt like I wanted to crawl out of my skin.
 Why didn’t the helicopters just lift off so I could see them?
 Why???

-The logical part of my brain knew I was spiraling, but I struggled to keep my arms around my feelings.
+The logical part of my brain knew I was spiraling, but I struggled to keep my feelings in check.
 My heart rate raced, and I had to work on actively avoiding the negative emotions bubbling up.

 In that moment, I literally had to talk aloud to myself and assure myself that it would be ok.
 I was safe.
 I was less than 10 miles from a trailhead.
 The weather was perfectly fine.
 Those helicopters had nothing to do with me.